sean-lawless/computersystems/AppendixA.md

 The USB Serial Converter A must be reconfigured to use the WinUSB driver in order for OpenOCD to connect and control the JTAG correctly.
-By default the FT2232 is configured by Windows to be two COM ports, however, it is required to replace the driver for the primary UART (A) with WinUSB.
+By default the FT2232 based SiPeed is configured by Windows to be two COM ports.
+However, it is required to replace the driver for the primary UART (A) with WinUSB before OpenOCD can use it for JTAG.

 To do this, download, install and execute the UsbDriverTool:

 [https://visualgdb.com/UsbDriverTool/](https://visualgdb.com/UsbDriverTool/)

-The UsbDriverTool Gui will appear, with a list of current USB devices on your system.
+Upon execution, the UsbDriverTool Gui will appear, with a list of current USB devices on your system.
 Right click the USB Serial Converter A and choose 'Install WinUSB'.

 ### Execute OpenOCD